NikkelM/Hades-II-HadesBiomes/docs/knowledge.md

 #### Not figured out yet

 - Door reward previews have the Hades II format, should be possible to get the Hades format instead.
+- Interaction points on the maps that have the narrator voiceover often use different voicelines (i.e. same ID is used for a different voiceline in Hades II).

 ## Sjson files